-The version of ‘Ghosts’ played that evening is well worth seeking out.
-It was officially released by the BBC on a DVD set culled from The Old Grey Whistle Test archives and can usually be found on YouTube.
+The version of ‘Ghosts’ played that evening is well worth watching.
+It was officially released by the BBC on a DVD set culled from The Old Grey Whistle Test archives and the complete appearance by the band that day can be viewed later in this article.
 The arrangement of the song is unique, prompted by Sakamoto’s presence as he adds synthesised embellishments to the recognisable sounds from the recorded version.
 Rhodes sits on the stage, crouched over his electric guitar making slow circular movements across the strings with a plectrum, improvisations that add another level of strangeness to the other-worldly atmosphere.
 More familiar is the marimba solo – and this was the first time that I saw Steve perform it.

 One thing that is very noticeable, however, is that Mick plays no part in this performance of ‘Ghosts’.
 Of course, neither does he feature on the Tin Drum version, but the sight of him sat cradling his Wal bass, hidden behind dark glasses that would only be removed before the second song in the set – ‘Cantonese Boy’ – creates a sense of stark isolation from the other performers.